-- (a) An officer who is potentially redundant may exchange positions with another officer who would not contest redundancy.
-This is referred to as Voluntary Redundancy Substitution.
-Voluntary Redundancy Substitution is entirely at CSIRO's discretion and will only be approved where CSIRO determines that the skills of both individuals are a close match and that there will be no adverse impact on ongoing work requirements.
-Discussions will occur with each individual officer before final approval by CSIRO. - (b) Substitution will only proceed where no suitable redeployment opportunities are identified. - (c) Where substitution is approved the Senior Manager will provide the officer with the following information and formal advice.
-Where paragraph 3(a) applies, unless a shorter period is agreed between CSIRO and the officer, the formal advice will be provided no earlier than four weeks from the date on which the information at sub-paragraph 3 (a) has been provided to the officer: - a written estimate of the financial termination benefits which apply for each of the redundancy options (including income maintenance); - formal advice in writing detailing that: - I. the officer can agree to a termination date that is within 10 working days of receipt of this formal advice; - II. the officer will be paid the equivalent of 8 weeks pay in lieu of notice in addition to the lump sum or income maintenance benefit, (where applicable); and - III. the officer must provide written advice as to their preferred benefit as soon as practicable, prior to the termination date. - (d) Where an officer has requested the involvement of a representative, the representative will be provided with the information in respect of the officer concerned. - (e) Where substitution is approved, clauses 5 to 8 and 11 of this Schedule do not apply to the officer. - (f) CSIRO will, on an annual basis, make all officers aware of the option of being listed on a Voluntary Redundancy Substitution register which will be maintained by CSIRO Human Resources.
+This is referred to as Voluntary Redundancy Substitution (VRS).
+VRS will only be approved where CSIRO determines that the skills of both individuals are a close match and that there will be no adverse impact on ongoing work requirements.
+VRS will only proceed where no suitable redeployment opportunities are identified.

+- (b) VRS is entirely at CSIRO's discretion and discussions will occur with each individual officer before final approval by CSIRO. - (c) Where VR is approved, the Senior Manager will provide the officer with the following information and formal advice.
+Unless a shorter period is agreed between CSIRO and the officer, the formal advice will be provided no earlier than four weeks from the date on which all relevant information regarding the potential redundancy situation has been provided to the officer:

+- a written estimate of the financial termination benefits which apply for each of the redundancy options (including income maintenance); - formal advice in writing detailing that: - (i) the officer can agree to a termination date that is within 10 working days of receipt of this formal advice; - (ii) the officer will be paid the equivalent of 8 weeks pay in lieu of notice in addition to the lump sum or income maintenance benefit, (where applicable); and - (iii) the officer must provide written advice as to their preferred benefit as soon as practicable, prior to the termination date. - (d) Where an officer has requested the involvement of a representative, the representative will be provided with the information in respect of the officer concerned. - (e) Where VR is approved, clauses 4 to 7 and 10 of this Schedule do not apply to the officer. - (f) CSIRO will, on an annual basis, make all officers aware of the option of being listed on a Voluntary Redundancy Substitution register which will be maintained by CSIRO Human Resources.
 CSIRO will not refuse an officer's election to be placed on the register.
 Additionally, when Business Units are undertaking organisational change or restructuring, they will advise all officers at that time of the opportunity for voluntary redundancy substitution.

-5. Identification of individual officers from an impacted group of officers
+4. Identification of individual officers from an impacted group of officers

-- (a) After voluntary redundancy substitution has been considered, in any situation where the number of roles available is fewer than the current number of officers occupying those roles, the following process will be adopted. - (b) The responsible Line Manager will use available knowledge and information to undertake an assessment of each officer against the organisational requirements for the role/s developed in line with the applicable work classification standards.
+- (a) After voluntary redundancy has been considered, in any situation where the number of roles available is fewer than the current number of officers occupying those roles, the following process will be adopted. - (b) The responsible Line Manager will use available knowledge and information to undertake an assessment of each officer against the organisational requirements for the role/s developed in line with the applicable work classification standards.
 The principles of procedural fairness will be applied.
-The officer will have the opportunity to provide information if they so choose, however they will not be required to make a formal application for their existing role.

-(c) The final decision will be made by the responsible Line Manager and affected officers will be advised.
+The officer will have the opportunity to provide information if they so choose, however they will not be required to make a formal application for their existing role. - (c) The final decision will be made by the responsible Line Manager and affected officers will be advised.
 Where it is determined that there is no ongoing organisational requirement for the officer's skills, the officer will be advised that they are potentially redundant and will be provided with information in accordance with sub-paragraph 6(a).

-6. Advice and information to individual impacted officer
+5. Advice and information to individual impacted officer